 This weekend we went to a Chinese restaurant and I could not put the sriracha down.
-It was not my first time trying sriracha but I never have really been a huge fan of it; the condiment has a lot of spice that can be over powering.
+It was not my first time trying sriracha but I was never a huge fan of it; the condiment has a lot of spice that can be over powering.
 I decided to add it to my meal for the fifth and final time.

 The minute we left the restaurant all I could think about was sriracha and where could I get some!
 After three different stores we finally found some and I could not wait to find something I could eat with this condiment.

-I know you know the old saying bacon goes well with everything; I don’t know it that is true (Jack in the Box bacon shake), but I do know sririacha does not go well with everything.
-However it does go well in a chicken stir-fry.
+I know you know the old saying bacon goes well with everything; I don’t know it that is true (Jack in the Box bacon shake), but I do know sririacha does go well in this chicken stir-fry.

-Country man was upset that his stirfry did not look as good as the one in the picture!
+Josh was upset that his stirfry did not look as good as the one in the picture!
 He asked me where did I get this and why did he not get any?
-Apparently he forgot that he did not want to wait and wanted to eat food that was not cold.
+The life of a foodie!

 Sriracha Chicken StirFry Recipe: